Sell Your House. Stay In It. Here’s How.

 Once you sell, the new owner is responsible for property taxes, homeowner’s insurance, and major maintenance.
 Your only obligation?
 Pay rent and live your life.

-Homeowners in foreclosure or pre-foreclosure
+Homeowners facing foreclosure

 How do Leasebacks compare to Alternatives?